-Do-it-Yourself Architecture
+Do-It-Yourself Architecture

 The do-it-yourself ethic is more than a strategic way to use limited resources; it also has a number of important advantages over commercial and professional enterprises.
-Doit-yourself creates greater participation than the consumer relationship of professional encounters.
-It also allows individuals to customize their projects to their desires and skills, putting a premium on skill-sharing, as opposed to the skillhoarding so prevalent among experts.
+Do-it-yourself creates greater participation than the consumer relationship of professional encounters.
+It also allows individuals to customize their projects to their desires and skills, putting a premium on skillsharing, as opposed to the skill-hoarding so prevalent among experts.
 Shared work outside the traditional capitalist model creates meaningful relationships among participants.
-Communal projects like barnraising have traditionally been very important in maintaining strong social ties inside a community.
+Communal projects like barn-raising have traditionally been very important in maintaining strong social ties inside a community.
 The do-it-yourself ethic puts a premium on the indigenous: skills, resources, and participants.
 Perhaps most importantly, it empowers individuals and creates a genuine shared investment in the community.
 These projects flourish in every shanty community ranging from complicated sanitation systems to simple soccer fields.
 The most common project is architecture: building homes and other structures.
 In the capitalist world, the dominion of architects, building inspectors, engineers, and other experts is so complete that we can hardly imagine people constructing their own homes.
-The experts today have managed to obscure the fact that until the last century, most houses were do-it-your-self.
-If anything, with new technologies and resources, it should be easier to build sustainable do-it-yourself housing...and it is.
-The shanties are proving it.
+The experts today have managed to obscure the skills.
+Most shanty homes are never "finished;" the building form is flexible, rooms are constantly being added as need.
+Building one's home is a work-in-progress, a never-ending project.